chibiboba/JS-120/Exam Part 2/Cheat Sheet.md

 - The use case shown isn't particularly useful, but there are other use cases for `Array.from`.
 In particular, some functions and methods return objects that resemble arrays in some ways but serve some other purpose.
 - For instance, if you use JavaScript to request a list of elements from your browser, the *DOM* (more on that much later) may return an array-like object called a *node list*.
 Such objects can store *live* data -- dynamic data that can change without intervention by your code.
 A simple array wouldn't do the trick here, but a node list does.
 Better yet, the node list is an array-like object, so `Array.from` can create an array based on its content.
-- In the degenerate(??) case, all arrays are themselves array-like objects.
+- In the degenerate case, all arrays are themselves array-like objects.
   - **Degenerate**: in the `simplest case`

 #### The `Object` constructor